abhinavveenu/performance-monitoring/test-website/README.md

-# Test Website for Performance Monitoring
+# Test Website

-This is a simple test website to generate real performance metrics for the Performance Monitoring Dashboard.
+Simple test website to generate performance metrics.

-## Features

-- 3 pages (Home, About, Gallery)
-- Multiple images (using placeholder images from picsum.photos)
-- Lorem ipsum content
-- Interactive elements to generate INP metrics
-- Integrated Performance Monitoring SDK

 ## How to Run